TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 cache\_clearAtMidnight
 ----------------------

-..  confval:: cache_clearAtMidnight
+.. container:: table-row

-    :name: config-cache-clearAtMidnight
+   Property
+         cache\_clearAtMidnight

+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

-    :Default: `false`
+   Default
+         false

+   Description
          With this setting the cache always expires at midnight of the day, the page is scheduled to expire.

 ..  index:: config; cache_period